PostHog/posthog.com/contents/handbook/comms/customer-support.md

 ### Difficult support requests

 We very occasionally receive messages from people either wishing to make a legal claim or who you suspect may have a mental illness, either via the app or [Community Questions](/questions).
-If this happens, notify Charles or Fraser in the first instance.
+If this happens, notify <TeamMember name="Charles Cook" photo /> or <TeamMember name="Fraser Hopper" photo /> in the first instance.
 They will either take this on, or advise you on how to reply.

 ## Community